LACMIP/emu/README.md

 # Welcome

-This is a repository for documentation and scripts related to specimen digitization in the Natural History Museum of Los Angeles invertebrate paleontology collections.
+This is a repository for documentation and scripts related to specimen digitization in the Natural History Museum of Los Angeles invertebrate paleontology collections (LACMIP).

 ## Scripts